Ethnolink Education

 Looking for affordable, fast and professional Danish translation services that don't compromise on quality?
 Look no further.
 We have a team of experienced and professional NAATI certified Danish translators on stand-by, ready to swiftly and accurately translate your documents for a fraction of the cost of other providers.

-Talk to the experts!
-We guarantee that your NAATI certified Danish translations will be accepted by any Australian authority or Government department.
 Every NAATI certified translator we work with understands the compliance requirements and regulations of Australian authorities.
 That’s one less thing for you to worry about.

-Ethnolink is Australia’s leading provider of translation services in the Danish language and can offer translation services to individuals, businesses, community organisations and government departments in the Danish language.
 Our corporate professional Danish translation service for Australian businesses, community organisations and government departments including but not limited to the translation of legal documents, marketing material, health publications, engineering manuals and websites.

 Whether you need Danish fact sheets or a video with Danish subtitles, we have the right people and experience to get it done.